ng-Classic/ng-classic/aio/README.md

 * `yarn` - install all the dependencies.
 * `yarn build` - create a development build of the application.
 * `yarn build-prod` - create a production build of the application.
-* `yarn build-local` - same as `build`, but uses locally built Angular Classicpackages from source code rather than from npm.
+* `yarn build-local` - same as `build`, but uses locally built Angular Classic packages from source code rather than from npm.
 * `yarn start` - run a development web server that watches, rebuilds, and reloads the page when there are changes to the source code or docs.
-* `yarn start-local` - same as `start`, but uses local Angular Classicpackages.
+* `yarn start-local` - same as `start`, but uses local Angular Classic packages.
 * `yarn test` - run all the unit tests for the doc-viewer once.
-* `yarn test-local` - similar to `test`, but tests against locally built Angular Classicpackages.
+* `yarn test-local` - similar to `test`, but tests against locally built Angular Classic packages.
 * `yarn test-and-watch` - watch all the source files for the doc-viewer, and run all the unit tests when any change.
 * `yarn e2e` - run all the e2e tests for the doc-viewer.
-* `yarn e2e-local` - similar to `e2e`, but tests against locally built Angular Classicpackages.
+* `yarn e2e-local` - similar to `e2e`, but tests against locally built Angular Classic packages.
 * `yarn lint` - check that the doc-viewer code follows our style rules.

 * `yarn docs-watch` - similar to `start`, but only watches for docs changes and uses a faster, low-fidelity build ideal for quick editing.